ShenZhouHong/kant-aufsatz/notes/critique-notes.md

 # Introductory Notes to Kant's Critique of Pure Reason
 Kant's *Critique of Pure Reason* takes the following overarching structure.
 There are two main parts, the *Transcendental Doctrine of Elements*, which present the *elements* of Kant's Transcendental Idealism.
 Followed by the *Transcendental Doctrine of the Method*, which we do not address in our studies.
 Hence, we will focus only on the *Transcendental Doctrine of Elements*.

-## General Structure of the Critique
+## General Structure of the Transcendental Doctrine of Elements
 * Transcendental Aesthetic
 * Transcendental Logic
   * Transcendental Analytic